 Following the implementation of LSP5, ten fire stations were closed and the sites have been marketed to be sold.
-The sale of the former fire stations at Bow, Silvertown and Woolwich completed in March 2015 and the sale of former fire station at Downham completed on 1 April 2015.
-The disposal of the remaining stations closed under LSP5 is on going and it is expected that these sales will complete in 2015/16.
+The sale of the former fire stations at Bow, Silvertown and Woolwich completed in 2014/15.
+During 2015/16 the sale of the former fire stations at Downham, Knightsbridge, Belsize and Kingsland were completed.
+The disposal of the remaining stations closed under LSP5 is ongoing and it is expected that these sales will complete in 2016/17.